smmathews-brandwatch/puzzler2018/README.md

 - [ ] Local Web api to control the bot
 - [ ] Time limit
 - [ ] Same number of collectibles, but random location and random starting position of enemies
-- [ ] Score = bot collected diamonds - enemy collected diamonds
+- [ ] Score = bot collected collectibles - enemy collected collectibles
 - [ ] Simulation mode, 1000 games run.
 Record min score, max score, average score, and for each the random seed.
-- [ ] 5 diamond carrying capacity, then must touch your base
+- [ ] 5 collectible carrying capacity, then must touch your base